yvt/veisku/README.md

 The following operations are supported:

  - List documents (`v ls`).
 Accepts the common search query syntax.

  - Run a command in the document root (`v run`).

- - Open the specified document (`v open`).
+ - Open the specified document (`v open`) using `open` or `xdg-open`.
 Accepts the common search query syntax but fails if more than one document matches.

+ - Show the specified document (`v show`) using `$PAGER` or `less`.
+Accepts the common search query syntax but fails if more than one document matches.

- - Edit the specified document (`v edit`).
+ - Edit the specified document (`v edit`) using `$EDITOR`.
 Accepts the common search query syntax but fails if more than one document matches.

  - Display the path of the specified document (`v which`).
 Accepts the common search query syntax but fails if more than one document matches.